Skip to main content

 env:

 During deployment, the dashboard displays the environment variables (and secret names) defined in your tinfoil-config.yml.
 These values are read-only.
-To change them, update the config file in your repo and push a new tag.
+To change them, update the config file in your repo and release a new version via the Tinfoil Release workflow.

 Secrets